mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ---

-**iOS dev note:** There is also a iOS version of Moviper library that we successfully use in production environment, but it's not yet open-sourced.
+**iOS dev note:** There is also an iOS version of Moviper library that we successfully use in production environment, but it's not yet open-sourced.
 Stay tuned to not to miss the iOS Moviper!
 {: .notice--warning}

 {% include toc %}